sentioxyz/docs/quickstart.md

+---
-# 💡 Quickstart
+title: 💡 Quickstart

-{% hint style="info" %}
+categorySlug: documentation
+hidden: false
+---

+> ℹ️
+>
-In this section, we will show you how to set up a simple project to monitor an ERC20 contract.&#x20;
+> In this section, we will show you how to set up a simple project to monitor an ERC20 contract.&#x20;
-{% endhint %}

 ## Step 1: Create a Sentio Account